sarslanoglu/turkish_cities/README.md

 Also ```list_neighborhoods``` can work without subdistrict information.
 This time neighborhoods result will be larger based on searched city and district.

 City name can be given case and turkish character insensitive.
-District name should be case and turkish character sensitive.(Correct district names can be obtained by ```list_districts``` method.)
-Listing of neighborhoods are alphabetically sorted.
+District name should be case and turkish character sensitive.(Correct district names can be obtained by the ```list_districts``` method.)
+Listings of neighborhoods are alphabetically sorted.

 ```rb
 TurkishCities.list_neighborhoods('Adana', 'Seyhan')